openvinotoolkit/openvino/docs/ops/pooling/MaxPool_8.md

 **Short description**: Performs the max pooling operation on input.

 **Detailed description**: Input shape can be either 3D, 4D, or 5D.
 The max pooling operation is performed with respect to input shape from the third dimension to the last dimension.
 If paddings are used, during the pooling calculation their values are `-inf`.
 The max pooling operation involves sliding a filter over each channel of a feature map and downsampling by choosing the largest value within the region covered by the filter.
-[Article about max pooling in Convolutional Networks](https://deeplizard.com/learn/video/ZjM_XQa5s6s).

 **Attributes**: *Pooling* attributes are specified in the `data` node, which is a child of the layer node.